Edozie10/m365-identity-security-architecture/02-identity-governance-design.md

 # Group-Based Access Management

-Groups are used to organise users and simplify access management.
+Groups are used to organise users and simplify access management within the environment.

-Within **Microsoft Entra ID**, groups allow administrators to assign permissions to multiple users at once rather than managing access individually.
+Within **Microsoft Entra ID**, groups allow administrators to assign permissions to multiple users simultaneously rather than managing access individually.

 This approach improves scalability and reduces administrative complexity.

 ---

-# Example Groups
+### Example Groups

 The environment includes several groups designed to represent organisational teams.